 - The cost of advertising the property, and;

 - Tenant screening costs.
-The landlord doesn't need to relax standards for acceptable tenants.
+The rental owner doesn’t need to relax standards for acceptable Washington State tenants.

-You'll only be liable for the amount of time the unit was vacant if your landlord is able to fill the vacancy early.
-However, if it takes a longer time to get a new tenant, the costs could be substantial.
+Tenants will only be liable for the amount of time the unit was vacant if the landlords are able to fill the vacancy early.
+However, if it takes a longer time to get a new renter, the costs could be substantial.

 When you break the lease, you aren’t typically entitled to your security deposit.
 It’s the first thing the landlord turns to when recovering the money you owe.

-Ways to Minimize Your Financial Responsibility When You Break a Lease
+Ways to Minimize Your Financial Responsibility When You Legally Break a Lease

 There are several ways to minimize your financial responsibility when you move out and lack legal justification.
-Don't just move out and pray that your landlord gets a replacement.
-Instead, assist the landlord in his efforts to get a new tenant.
+Don’t just move out and pray that your landlord gets a replacement.
+Instead, assist the property owner in his efforts to get a new tenant.

 This may even help you earn a good reference from the landlord when you’re looking for another rental property.

-So how do you help the landlord?
-You can start by giving advance notice as early as possible.
-This will give enough time to negotiate any terms for early termination, and for the landlord find a new tenant.
+So how do tenants help the landlords?
+A tenant can start by giving advance proper notice as early as possible.
+This will give enough time to negotiate any terms for early termination, and for the landlord to find a new tenant.

-Ideally, you can even offer the landlord a replacement tenant.
+Ideally, the tenant can even offer the property owner a replacement tenant.
 The tenant should be qualified, though.